 A Botanical Jewel: The Anstey-Keane Dampland is the second most floristically diverse Bush Forever site on the Swan Coastal Plain and has more plant species than Kings Park.
-More importantly, its vegetation is in excellent to pristine condition.
+More importantly, its vegetation is in excellent condition.
 It is an area of high biological importance.

 This small patch of bush is home to a remarkable diversity of plant species amid an ever-encroaching urban environment.
 It is located about 30 km south of the Perth CBD in the heart of semirural and semi-urban Forrestdale between Nicholson Road and Tonkin Highway and north of Armadale Road.
 Anstey – Keane Dampland forms an important part of the Jandakot Regional Park.